AmedeoV/gitleaks-pre-commit-hook/README.md

 #### Global Custom Configuration

-**The installation script automatically creates two configuration files** in your home directory:

-1. **`~/.gitleaks.toml`** - Main configuration that extends default gitleaks rules
-2. **`~/.gitleaks-custom-rules.toml`** - Your custom detection rules (easy to edit and expand!)
+The installer now uses a single user-maintained file: **`~/.gitleaks-custom-rules.toml`**.

+Gitleaks runs with its built‑in default rules plus any custom rules you define in that file.
+The previously generated `~/.gitleaks.toml` aggregation file is no longer required and is considered legacy.
+If it exists it will still be honored, but you do not need to create or manage it.

-This means **you don't need to copy any configuration files to your repositories** - the enhanced detection works everywhere automatically!
+Because the hook uses global configuration, **you don't need to copy any configuration files into individual repositories**.

-#### Adding Custom Rules
+#### Adding / Editing Custom Rules

-To add or modify custom detection rules, edit `~/.gitleaks-custom-rules.toml`:
+Edit `~/.gitleaks-custom-rules.toml` to add or adjust patterns:

 ```bash
 # Linux/Mac/WSL